 Misconception 4: I’m Gonna Be On National TV

 Television shows such as Late Night, Ellen, and The Tonight Show, sometimes showcase independent artists.
 But this is extremely rare, and not all publicists have the connections to get you on these shows.
 In order to avoid a major letdown, discuss this with your publicist before hiring her.
 Ask: “Have you ever placed anyone on national TV?”/ “How many artists have played and on which shows?”.
-She will be honest both in her ability and about what chances she thinks you may have to end up on one of these shows.
+She will be honest both about her ability and about what chances she thinks you may have to end up on one of these shows.
 There is another secret that they won’t tell you.
 Most major national shows charge the bands’ backline rental and union fees for moving the equipment.
 The charge for this can be $10,000 and up.
 This is the real reason you don’t see non-major label artists appear often – someone has to pick up that bill.

 If you are just starting out, music blogs and Spotify Playlists are much better places to focus your energy.